 Carnivorous - insects and other small bugs beware!

 About this species

-The Venus flytrap is a miracle of nature.
-People do not think of plants moving, but the Venus flytrap can catch insects with its toothed modified leaves that snap shut when triggered by prey touching the tiny hairs on the inner leaf surface.
+Venus flytrap is a miracle of nature.
+People do not think of plants moving, but Venus flytrap can catch insects with its toothed modified leaves that snap shut when triggered by prey touching the tiny hairs on the inner leaf surface.
 Kew’s Director Joseph Hooker and Charles Darwin shared a keen interest in carnivorous plants.
-Darwin even described the Venus flytrap as 'one of the most wonderful plants in the world'.
+Darwin even described Venus flytrap as 'one of the most wonderful plants in the world'.